umarhamzy/monyfox/README.md

 - 💰 **Track Your Money:** Easily record and monitor your income, expenses, savings, investments, and transfers.
 - 📊 **Visualize Your Finances:** Utilize charts and graphs to gain a clear understanding of your financial situation.
 - 💻 **User-Friendly Interface:** Intuitive design for seamless navigation and usage.
+- 💶💵 **Multi-Currency Support:** Manage your finances in multiple currencies with ease.
 - 🌐 **100% Open Source:** Fully open-source, ensuring transparency and customization options.
 - 🏠 **100% Local:** All data is stored locally on your device, ensuring privacy and security.

 ### Upcoming Features

+- 💳 **Budgeting Tools:** Set budgets and track your spending to stay on target.
 - 📈 **Stock Tracking:** Monitor your investments and track stock performance.
-- 💳 **Budgeting Tools:** Set budgets and track your spending to stay on target.
+- 💾 **Backup and Restore:** Easily backup and restore your financial data.
 - 📂 **Data Import:** Import financial data from various sources for a unified view.
 - 📤 **Data Export:** Export your financial data for backup or analysis.
-- 💾 **Backup and Restore:** Easily backup and restore your financial data.
-- 💶💵 **Multi-Currency Support:** Manage your finances in multiple currencies with ease.

-* 📱 **Mobile App:** Access Monyfox on the go with a dedicated PWA.
+- 📱 **Mobile App:** Access Monyfox on the go with a dedicated PWA.
-* 🌐 **Sync Across Devices:** Sync your financial data across multiple devices for seamless access.
+- 🌐 **Sync Across Devices:** Sync your financial data across multiple devices for seamless access.
 The data will be encrypted and stored in a secure cloud service.

 ## Getting Started